 Idea

 Whether you’re looking to hire an instructional designer, find some help for your next project, or are an instructional designer looking to improve your skills, this blog post is a must-read.
-Its goal is to help instructional designers as well as organization leaders understand how instructional design benefits the business when done right.
+Its goal is to help instructional designers and leaders understand how instructional design benefits the business when done right.

-If these “commandments” are followed, practiced, and lived each day then the organization will thrive with a learning environment driven by good instructional design practices.
+If these “commandments” are followed, practiced, and lived each day, the organization will thrive with a learning environment driven by good instructional design practices.

-As instructional designers, our task is to create training resources that help employees ultimately benefit the organization and help it thrive.
-So, it’s primarily about the organization and secondarily about employees but you can’t cater to one without the other since they’re so tightly integrated.
+As instructional designers, we create training resources that help employees, which ultimately benefits the organization and helps it thrive.
+So, it’s primarily about the organization and secondarily about employees, but you can’t cater to one without the other because they’re so tightly integrated.

-For training resources to have maximum impact, instructional designers must adhere to the instructional design commandments.
-There are of course challenges in following these commandments but ultimately fighting for a thriving organization is worth it.
+For training to have maximum impact, instructional designers must follow the instructional design commandments.
+Of course, following these commandments can be challenging, but fighting for a thriving organization is worth it.

-We all know that instructional design requires a lot of hard work, dedication, and communication with various groups in the organization.
-Sometimes the most important thing is to simplify the process, though.
+We all know that instructional design requires hard work, dedication, and communication with various groups in the organization.
+However, sometimes, simplifying the process is the most important thing.

 This is why you should understand and live by these instructional design commandments.
 These commandments are aimed at helping instructional designers help the organization.
 You know, help me help you.

-These commandments won’t only help you become a better instructional designer, it will help your employees perform better which ultimately will help your organization thrive.
-In their most basic form, they’re simple rules that all instructional designers should follow to produce useful content that creates value.
+These commandments will help you become a better instructional designer and improve employee performance, which will ultimately help your organization thrive.
+In their most basic form, they’re simple rules that all instructional designers should follow to produce useful, relevant, and valuable content.

 The 10 Instructional Design Commandments

 Most of these commandments should be common sense for every instructional designer.
-But then again common sense isn’t a thing especially when it comes to something as complex as the science of learning and psychology.
+But then again, common sense isn’t a thing, especially concerning something as complex as the science of learning and psychology.

-But, if you’re a practicing instructional designer then these commandments will help you stay on track and bring your craft back to what’s important.
-Serve your organization better by keeping its best interest in mind.
+But if you’re an instructional designer, these commandments will help you stay on track and bring your craft back to what matters.
+Remembering these commandments will help you serve your organization better by keeping employee performance in mind.

-Let’s get started on the most important commandments that will help you thrive as an instructional designer and add value to your organization.
-You can add a thou shalt in front of each one if you want to pretend this is in the style of the bible all old fashiony and stuff.
+Let’s start with the most important commandments to help you thrive as an instructional designer and add value to your organization.
+You can add “thou shalt” in front of each one if you want to pretend this is in the style of the bible, all old-fashioned and stuff.

 1) Know Your Audience

-This one is first for a reason.
-It’s because you can’t do anything meaningful without knowing your audience as well as their needs.
-That’s why analysis is the first step of the ADDIE process because you need to know who you’re dealing with, what they know, and what the organizational problem you’re solving for them is.
+This one is first for a reason: You can’t do anything meaningful without knowing your audience and their needs.
+That’s why analysis is the first step of the ADDIE process: You need to understand who you’re dealing with, what they know, and what organizational problem you’re solving for them.

-Just don’t rely on the needs analysis to tell you everything, it’s not meant to nor can it tell you everything about your audience.
-Certain attributes of your audience are true across all employees and you won’t find that out from a needs analysis.
+Just don’t rely on the needs analysis to tell you everything; it’s not meant to, nor can it tell you everything about your audience.
+Specific attributes of your audience are valid across all employees, and you won’t find that out from a needs analysis.

-For example, don’t rely on a needs analysis to tell you if there are disabled members of your audience and your content should be accessible.
-No analysis within an organization will tell you that because the majority of people who have some form of disability likely never report it or perhaps wouldn’t know they even have a disability.
-Sometimes they can be subtle and vary a lot in degree of seriousness.
+For example, don’t rely on a needs analysis to tell you if your audience includes employees with mild or severe disabilities, and your content should be accessible.
+No analysis within an organization will tell you that because the majority of people who have some form of disability likely never report it or perhaps don’t know they have one.
+Sometimes, disabilities can be subtle and vary widely in degree of seriousness.

 You can’t create training that’s effective and helps your organization without knowing your audience.

-It’s important to understand who is being trained, what they need, and more.
-You must find out the skills and knowledge they already have and develop a strategy to help them acquire the new skills and knowledge they need.
+Understanding who is being trained, what they need, and more is important.
+You must discover their existing skills and knowledge and develop a strategy to help them acquire the new skills and knowledge they need.

-Understanding your audience will also help you create more engaging and meaningful content for them.
-Once you know your audience and what they need to do, you can create content that is valuable, relevant, and engaging.
+Understanding your audience will also help you create more relevant, engaging, and meaningful content for them.
+Once you know your audience and what they need to do, you can create valuable, relevant, and engaging content.

-It’s also helpful to consider the cultural background of your audience.
-Different cultures have different ways of learning and different meanings behind what you might think is common knowledge.
-It’s important to respect and honor these differences.
-You must be aware of what is appropriate and what is not, and use the proper language for all your audience.
+It’s also helpful to consider your audience’s cultural background.
+Different cultures have different ways of learning and meanings behind what you might think is common knowledge.
+It’s essential to respect and honor these differences.
+You must be aware of what is appropriate and not and use the proper language for your audience.

 2) Establish Clear Goals and Objectives

-set clear goals and objectives for your training content.
-To effectively deliver training materials, you must have a plan and clearly defined goals and objectives.
-This of course is part of the design phase if you’re a fan of ADDIE.
+Set clear goals and objectives for your training content.
+To deliver training materials effectively, you must have a plan and clearly defined goals and objectives.
+This, of course, is part of the design phase if you’re a fan of ADDIE.

-A good instructional designer will set goals that are achievable, measurable, and contribute to business, department, or project goals.
-By establishing goals and objectives, you will be able to focus on the right content for your audience.
+A good instructional designer sets achievable, measurable goals that contribute to business, department, or project goals.
+Establishing goals and objectives will help you focus on the right content for your audience.

 Learning (or performance) objectives ensure your training has focus and never veers from that focus.

-The important part of this is to always ensure goals are aligned with the overall objectives of the organization.
-There’s always some debate on this one, but if your learning or performance objectives are well formulated to be actionable and helpful to employees then we find it helpful to communicate them clearly with actionable language.
+The critical part is always ensuring goals align with the organization’s objectives.
+There’s always some debate on this one.
+Still, if your performance objectives are well formulated to be actionable and helpful to employees, we find it beneficial to communicate them clearly and in actionable language.

-When employees understand the goals, they will know what they should be focused on and the instructional designer knows how to best focus each part of the content.
-They can and should be written in a way that is useful to employees as well as instructional designers as long as the ultimate focus is on employee performance.
+When employees understand the goals, they’ll know what to focus on, and the instructional designer will learn how to best focus on each part of the content.
+Thus, goals can and should be written helpfully for employees and instructional designers as long as the ultimate focus is employee performance.

 3) Align Content with Goals and Objectives

 With clear goals and objectives, it’s also essential that all content aligns with them.
-Every part of the content you create should always be relevant and reflects the goals and objectives of the training which ultimately should link back to the organization’s goals.
+Every part of the content you create should always be relevant and reflect the goals and objectives of the training, which ultimately should link back to the organization’s goals.

 Our strategy of starting with nothing has this in our plan.
-We work through each piece of content and tie everything back to an objective so there’s nothing extraneous or unneeded in our training content.
+We work through each piece of content and tie everything back to an objective so there’s nothing extraneous or unneeded in the content.

-When selecting essential content, make sure it’s always aligned with the learning objectives.
-It should also reflect the culture and values of the organization, and be presented interestingly and engagingly.
-This will ensure that employees are receiving the best possible learning experience.
+When selecting essential content, ensure it always aligns with the performance objectives.
+It should also reflect the organization’s culture and values and be presented interestingly and engagingly.
+This will ensure that employees receive the best possible learning experience.

 4) Create an Engaging Learning Environment

-So you should always create an engaging learning environment.
-Create an environment that is conducive to learning and encourages engagement.
-You can do this by providing relevant activities (please no activities or games for the sake of them only) and engaging materials that are relevant and gives employees real practice or critical thinking skills.
+So, it would be best if you always created an engaging learning environment.
+This means an environment that is conducive to learning and encourages engagement.
+You can do this by providing relevant activities (please, no activities or games for the sake of them only) and engaging relevant materials that give employees actual practice or critical thinking skills.

 Realistic scenarios, branching choices, and relevant activities can give employees a new dimension of learning that makes what they’re learning more real.